thedavecarroll/PoShDynDnsApi/README.md

 ### Get-DynDnsRecord

-The command `Get-DynDnsRecord` retrieves one or all records of the specified type from a specified zone/node.
+The `Get-DynDnsRecord` command retrieves one or all records of the specified type from a specified zone/node.

 ### New-DynDnsRecord

-The `New-DynDnsRecord` creates DNS record object of the specified type.
+The `New-DynDnsRecord` command creates DNS record object of the specified type.

 ### Add-DynDnsRecord

-Creates a new DNS record of the specified type at the indicated zone/node level.
+The `Add-DynDnsRecord` command creates a new DNS record of the specified type at the indicated zone/node level.

 ### Update-DynDnsRecord